kranthikumarkaranam/e-commerce_admin/README.md

 **4. Applying Database Schema Changes with Prisma:**

-> Before running this command, ensure you have set up Prisma by `npx prisma generate`.
+> Before running this command, ensure you have set up Prisma using `npx prisma generate`.

 ```sh
 npx prisma db push